One of the lesser-known mysteries of the EU is the existence of the European Schools that lead to the European Baccalaureate.

 Special needs provision is also strong, though it is not likely that special provision would be made for non-EU dependents.
 SEN support is carefully planned and supervised through the provision of an IEP.

 Children may enrol from the age of 4, and although the schools are predominantly for EU dependents and they are always given priority, non EU dependents may apply on a fee-paying basis if places are available.
 However, there do not appear to be ‘application forms’ or the possibility of early applications, or even waiting lists.
 One must simply ‘approach’ the school of choice and hope for the best.

 There may not be a fast answer, as they don’t confirm these places until after the enrolment period and therefore applicants need a backup plan.
 There is a Central Enrolment Authority based in Brussels that establishes admissions criteria and policies (this is, after all, the EU), but admissions decisions are based at individual schools.

 This really is a very elite educational opportunity with high standards and if it is an option, it is well worth considering.

 The European Baccalaureate Diploma

-The education at EU Schools culminates in the European Baccalaureate.
-In 2006, there were 1320 students who took the exam (see why we think it is elite!) and the system sustains about a 97% pass rate with some of the schools producing a 100% pass rate.
+The education at EU Schools culminates in the two year European Baccalaureate programme.
+Approximately 2,000 students take the exam each year (you see why we regard it as elite!) and the system sustains about a pass rate between 95-100 per cent with some of the schools producing a 100 per cent pass rate.
 There is an examinations board (chaired by a university professor and with members from all of the participating states) that monitors and reports on the results.

 The European Baccalaureate is awarded after examinations at the end of the 7th year of secondary education (though they must have attended an EU school for at least the final two years of education as the exams draw on the learning in these final two years).
 Assessment is based on a combination of course work and exams, both oral and written, to evaluate learning of the content, as well as mastery of the mother tongue and additional languages.